Hard Questions

 The honest evaluation isn't 'do I have 500 tickets a month' as a binary.
 The evaluation is: what monthly volume of recoverable work am I doing today (or failing to do because nobody has time), and is the agent's monthly cost less than roughly twenty percent of the value of that work recovered?

 If you spend ten hours a week on a task an AI agent could absorb, that's roughly $1,500-3,000 of senior-staff time per month at typical SMB rates.
-A $500/month Professional agent is sixteen to thirty-three percent of that.
+A a small fraction of comparable mid-market salary Professional agent is sixteen to thirty-three percent of that.
 It pays for itself.

 If you spend one hour a week on the task, that's $150-300 a month of staff time.
-A $500/month agent costs more than the work it recovers.
-The agent is overkill; the prompt you already type into ChatGPT is enough.
+A a small fraction of comparable mid-market salary agent costs more than the work it recovers.
+The agent is overkill; the instruction you already type into ChatGPT is enough.

 We publish four scenarios on /pricing where we tell the buyer not to hire us.
 Three of them are volume-shaped: